Published April 18, 2019 Updated October 2, 2019

 Also on Saturday, intactivists Daniel Rold and Dominic Barba used a megaphone to yell at the doctors who were taking an elevated pedestrian bridge between the convention hotel and the Orange County Convention Center.
 I engaged Rold, and the two of us went face-to-face yelling at each other.

 Our Circumcision Choice team had spoken with police officers in San Francisco in 2016, in Chicago in 2017, and in Austin in April, 2018.
 But we had no verbal interaction with law enforcement in Orlando.
 No member of law enforcement spoke to either of us.
 Early on Sunday morning, a police officer confronted Kenneth Hopkins about stickers that were found on public property.
 Hopkins lied to the officer, claiming that his group wasn't affiliated with the sticker vandals.
 (To my knowledge the only person threatened with detainment at a protest is Hopkins,who was arrested in Tuscaloosa, Alabama in 2014 for interfering with the police.)

 The incident in question would have happened on the morning of Sunday, November 4.
-We observed about a half dozen protesters harassing the pediatricians, yelling derogatory and vile and derogatory invectives, accusing them of committing heinous crimes against children.
+We observed about a half dozen protesters harassing the pediatricians, yelling vile and derogatory invectives, accusing them of committing heinous crimes against children.
 At this point I had enough.
 I walked to a point about thirty feet away, took out my megaphone, and defended the doctors.